team113sanger/dermatlas_copy_number_nf/README.md

 ## Introduction

-dermatlas_copy_number_nf is a bioinformatics pipeline written in [Nextflow](http://www.nextflow.io) for performing copy number alteration (CNA) analysis on cohorts of tumors within the [Dermatlas project](https://www.dermatlasproject.org).
+`dermatlas_copy_number_nf` is a bioinformatics pipeline written in [Nextflow](http://www.nextflow.io) for performing copy number alteration (CNA) analysis on cohorts of tumors within the [Dermatlas project](https://www.dermatlasproject.org).

 ## Pipeline summary

-In brief, this pipeline takes sets matched tumor-normal samples that have been pre-processed by the Dermatlas ingestion pipeline and then:
+In brief, this pipeline takes sets matched tumor-normal samples that have been pre-processed by the Dermatlas ingestion process and then:
 - Links each sample bamfile to it's associated metadata.
 - Links tumor-normal pairs.
 - Runs ASCAT on each tumor-normal pair, outputting segment calls and diagnostic plots.